uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 There's a [video on using binary notation for counting up to 1023 on your hands, as well as using it for birthday cakes](https://www.youtube.com/watch?v=GUqle9RE3Y8).

-{image file-path="img/chapters/binary-cake.png" alt="It's a lot smarter to use binary notation on candles for birthdays as you get older, as you don't need as many candles." caption="It's a lot smarter to use binary notation on candles for birthdays as you get older, as you don't need as many candles."}
+{image file-path="img/chapters/binary-cake.png" alt="It's a lot smarter to use binary notation on candles for birthdays as you get older, as you don't need as many candles." caption="true"}

+It's a lot smarter to use binary notation on candles for birthdays as you get older, as you don't need as many candles.

+{image end}

 {panel end}